PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 components for correctness and, if necessary, the integration into the big picture.
 It is usually sufficient to create
 [appropriately named](https://docs.pytest.org/en/latest/goodpractices.html#conventions-for-python-test-discovery)
 methods in one of the existing modules in the subfolder test.
-If necessary add a new module that is appropriately named.
+If necessary, add a new module that is appropriately named.

 ## Workflow for adding completely new functionality